xsjk/termslime/README.md

                         number of empty spaces at the beginning of each line of the image --interpolation {AREA,BITS,BITS2,CUBIC,LANCZOS4,LINEAR,LINEAR_EXACT,MAX,NEAREST,NEAREST_EXACT,TAB_SIZE,TAB_SIZE2}
-                        interpolation method used to resize the image
+                        interpolation method used to resize the image -a--allFrames         display all the frames of the video without considering the frame rate
 ```

 ## Examples